Coolayaa/TheSun/README.md

 # Altstore Repo

-Just for bordom and just utter curiousity.
+Just for boredom and just utter curiousity.